Rogue River Wilderness

 For the most part, the Rogue River Canyon is inaccessible other than by boat or on foot along the 42-mile Rogue River National Recreation Trail that follows the river’s north bank from Graves Creek at the canyon’s eastern entrance to Foster Bar at the western portal.
 This trail, embraced within the heart of the Wild Rogue Wilderness, is the focus of our Rogue River Wilderness Hiking Tour in the season ahead.

 On the Rogue River Wilderness tour we will hike the entire 42-mile length of the Rogue Trail from Graves Creek to Foster Bar in four days, and we’ll do so carrying only daypacks—our remaining baggage will be transported from lodge to lodge by boat.
 And, yes, we did say “lodge,” because we’ll spend our three nights along the river trail in a series of backcountry lodges also accessible only by boat and foot.
+Please note that single occupancy is not offered during this portion of the trip, so if you do not have a roommate, one will probably assigned to you.
 Unique to this trip is the option to ride the boat on the river as much as you like, making this a great tour for those who want a little less hiking.

 Day 1 you will be met at the airport and shuttled to Morrison’s Rogue River Lodge where you will have an orientation and dinner.